AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 # Conditional Homing

-Home if not already homed.
-Useful to throw at the beginning of other macros.
+**Home if not already homed.**

+This is useful to throw at the beginning of other macros.
 This is used in many of the other macros below.
 ```
 [gcode_macro CG28]
 gcode: